GEMeCo/M2S2/README.md

 ```

 #### Sparse matrix operations
-Please, see attached `cpp` file to create and push values to a sparse matrix, and then saving it as a CSR matrix.
+See attached `cpp` file to see an example of how to create and push values to a sparse matrix, and then saving it as a CSR matrix.

 Documentation
 -------------